 We do not have a defined benefit pension plan or nonqualified deferred compensation plan.
-We maintain a retirement profit sharing savings plan, the 401(k) Plan, for the benefit of our eligible employees, including our Named Executive Officers.
-Our 401(k) Plan is intended to qualify under Section 401(a) of the Internal Revenue Code of 1986, as amended (the "Code") as a defined contribution plan.
+We maintain a retirement profit sharing savings plan (the "401(k) Plan") for the benefit of our eligible employees, including our Named Executive Officers.
+Our 401(k) Plan is intended to qualify under Section 401(a) of the Internal Revenue Code of 1986, as amended (the "Code"), as a defined contribution plan.
 Each participant in the 401(k) Plan may contribute up to the lesser of his or her pre-tax compensation or the statutory limit and we make safe harbor matching contributions on such deferrals.
 In addition, we can make discretionary matching and/or profit sharing contributions.
-All salary deferrals, safe harbor matching contributions and rollovers are 100% vested when contributed and participants vest in discretionary matching and profit sharing contributions at a rate of 20% per year of service with us (such contributions are fully vested after five years of service).
-For the year ended December 31, 2021, we provided 4% matching and 2% profit sharing contributions under the 401(k) Plan for eligible compensation by plan participants, subject to federal tax limits.
+All salary deferrals, safe harbor matching contributions, and rollovers are 100% vested when contributed and participants vest in discretionary matching and profit sharing contributions at a rate of 20% per year of service with us (such contributions are fully vested after five years of service).
+For the year ended December 31, 2022, we provided a 4% matching contribution under the 401(k) Plan for eligible compensation by plan participants, subject to federal tax limits.